-If a Time clock program does not have a day selected then it can not executed.
-If a time clock program is taking control of the opener then this status is displayed on the LCD as shown in fig. The MAIN SCREEN and clock status screen flashes alternatively.
+NOTE: If a Time Clock program does not have a day selected then it can not be executed.
+If a Time Clock program is taking control of the opener, then this status is displayed on the LCD.
+The MAIN SCREEN and clock status screen flashes alternatively.